tmtsoftware/csw-prototype/cs/README.md

 Main Packages:
 --------------

-* core - the core implementation of the API based on JGit
+* core - the core implementation of the API
 * akka - (based on core) the Akka actor interface as well as the http server and client interfaces.

-Large/binary files can slow down the Git repository, so these are stored separately using the the [ConfigServiceAnnex](../apps/configServiceAnnex) http file server.
+Large/binary files can slow down the repository (especially when using Git), so these can be stored separately using the the [ConfigServiceAnnex](../apps/configServiceAnnex) http file server.

-When you first create a config file, you can choose to store it in the normal way (in the Git repository) or as a *large/binary* file, in which case only *$file.sha1* is checked in, containing the SHA-1 hash of the file's contents.
+When you first create a config file, you can choose to store it in the normal way (in the repository) or as a *large/binary* file, in which case only *$file.sha1* is checked in, containing the SHA-1 hash of the file's contents.
 The actual binary file is then stored on the annex server in a file name based on the SHA-1 hash.

 The config service also supports the concept of *default versions* of files.
-In this case a file named *$file.default* is checked in to Git behind the scenes and contains the id of the default version of the file.
+In this case a file named *$file.default* is checked in behind the scenes and contains the id of the default version of the file.
 If there is no default, this file is not present and the latest version is always considered the default.

 The config service can be started as a standalone application. *sbt stage* installs the command under